donejs/donejs/docs/guides/guide.md

 <img src="static/img/donejs-chat.gif" alt="chat.donejs.com" style="box-shadow: 2px 2px 2px 1px rgba(0, 0, 0, 0.2); border-radius: 5px; border: 1px #E7E7E7 solid;" />

-In the first part of this guide we will install DoneJS, [generate a new application](./Features.html#generators) and start a server that provides [hot module swapping](./Features.html#hot-module-swapping) and [server-side rendering](./Features.html#server-side-rendered).
+In the first part of this guide, we will install DoneJS, [generate a new application](./Features.html#generators) and start a server that provides [hot module swapping](./Features.html#hot-module-swapping) and [server-side rendering](./Features.html#server-side-rendered).
 We will then [import Bootstrap from NPM](./Features.html#npm-packages), create our [own custom HTML elements](./Features.html#custom-html-elements) and [set up routing](./Features.html#pretty-urls-with-pushstate) between the homepage and the chat messages page.
 After that, we will complete both pages by adding a tabs widget to the homepage and the ability to send messages and [receive real-time updates](./Features.html#real-time-connected).

 In the final parts of the guide we will make an [optimized, progressively loaded production build](./Features.html#progressive-loading) and [deploy it to a CDN](./Features.html#deploy-to-a-cdn).
 We will conclude with creating a [mobile and desktop](./Features.html#ios-android-and-desktop-builds) version of the application.

 If you run into any problems, let us know [on Gitter](https://gitter.im/donejs/donejs), we're happy to help out.

+> For an even easier version of this guide, one that can be done entirely online, checkout [CanJS's Chat Guide](http://canjs.com/doc/guides/chat.html).
+There, you'll build the same chat widget in a `JSBin`, but without a mobile or desktop build and deployment to a CDN.
+>
+>
+> Similarly, if you are unfamiliar with module loading and module loaders, you may want to checkout [StealJS's Quick Start Guide](http://stealjs.com/docs/StealJS.quick-start.html) before proceeding with this guide.

 @body